csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 vs scaling $\epsilon' = \epsilon/\beta$ under the discrete laplace.
 Maybe that means it has better privacy, formally?

-Let's try to prove something about the privacy loss under this mechanism.
+Let's try to show something about the privacy loss under this mechanism.

 <a id="thm1" href="#thm1">Theorem 1</a>: The univariate GDL with $a = \frac{\epsilon_0}{\Delta}$ mechanism with $\Delta \in \mathbb{N}$ sensitivity[^sense] satisfies differential privacy with